anonymint/minimal-parakeet/README.md

-# Minimum skeleton Karma, Jasmine
+# Minimal skeleton Karma, Jasmine
 This will be be project on and on accumulation.
 I will try to add more cases and see how it will be

 ## Setup